freakms/nettools/USAGE_GUIDE.md

 A: No, everything runs locally.
 No telemetry.

 **Q: Can I use it commercially?**
-A: Check with the author (Malte Schad) for licensing.
+A: Check with the author (freakms) for licensing.

 ### IPv4 Scanner Questions